David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Before the Communist Party, patriotic movements following the bourgeois or feudal paths in Vietnam all failed.
 History proved that only the path of proletarian revolution could regain true independence.
 * Comparisons must consider specific historical, political, and social contexts.
 Vietnam had to undergo devastating wars to regain independence, unlike some other nations that developed under different conditions.
 * The nature of capitalism is exploitation and inequality; selecting Socialism is choosing a path of sustainable development, ensuring social progress and justice for the majority, not just a wealthy minority.

+**Allegation:** Distorts the nature of the current era, claiming the transition to Socialism ended with the Soviet Union's collapse, and that Capitalism is the "eternal future" of humanity.
+* The collapse of the Soviet Union was a setback for a specific model, not the end of Socialism.
+The fundamental contradictions of Capitalism (inequality, crisis, environmental destruction) remain unsolvable.
+* The current era remains a transition from Capitalism to Socialism; countries following the Socialist path (like Vietnam) are proving the vitality and superiority of the new regime through practical achievements.
+* Capitalism is not the end of history; human society inevitably evolves toward a more progressive, just, and civilized society, which is Socialism.

 **3. On the Economy:**